darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 [_denoise (profiled)_](../../module-reference/processing-modules/denoise-profiled.md)
 : The _denoise (profiled)_ module is usually your best option for reducing noise in an image.
 This module offers an almost “single-click” solution to remove noise.
 From a user perspective the effect only depends on camera type and ISO value, both derived from Exif data.
 All other settings are taken from a database of noise profiles that the darktable team has collected -- now covering well above 300 popular camera models.
 The simplest way to use this module is _non-local means (auto)_ mode.
 The wavelet feature of this module is also quite effective against color noise.
 It is recommended that you use this module at 100% zoom so that you can accurately see the effects of your changes.

 : Other modules that allow for image denoising include [_raw denoise_](../../module-reference/processing-modules/raw-denoise.mf), [_denoise (bilateral filter)_](../../module-reference/processing-modules/denoise-bilateral-filter.md), [_denoise (non-local means)_](../../module-reference/processing-modules/denoise-non-local-means.md), and the [_contrast equalizer_](../../module-reference/processing-modules/contrast-equalizer.md) module, which is based on wavelets.
-If your camera is not yet supported by _denoise (profiled)_, denoising based on [_denoise (non-local means)_](../../module-reference/processing-modules/denoise-non-local-means.md) is probably the most convenient, as it allows you to treat color and luminance noise separately.
+If your camera is not yet supported by _denoise (profiled)_, _denoise (non-local means)_ is probably the most convenient alternative, as it allows you to treat color and luminance noise separately.

 [_haze removal_](../../module-reference/processing-modules/haze-removal.md)
 : Does what is says on the tin -- removes atmospheric haze.